Ensure Impacted Canine Teeth Properly Function

 Expose and Bond Procedure

-Prior to treatment, you will visit our office in Franklin or Thompson’s Station, Tennessee, for a consultation.
-One of our board-certified oral surgeons will evaluate your oral health.
+Prior to treatment, you will visit our office for a consultation where one of our oral surgeons will evaluate your oral health.
 We will likely take 3D scans to view your facial anatomy and tooth positioning.
 For any procedure, we offer a variety of anesthesia options to ensure patients feel comfortable.

 The orthodontist will prepare the mouth by moving your healthy teeth to leave room for the impacted tooth to grow into place.
 This is often done with braces.
 When there is enough space, your oral surgeon will surgically expose the impacted tooth and attach an orthodontic bracket and elastic thread.
 The orthodontist will use this bracket and thread to move the impacted tooth into its proper place gently.